Place of detention

 Independent

-There are two types of detention centres in Poland, both used for detaining asylum seekers and foreigners subject to return procedures, namely guarded centres and so-called rigorous detention centres.
+There are two types of detention centres in Poland, both used for detaining asylum applicants and foreigners subject to return procedures, namely guarded centres and so-called rigorous detention centres.

 All detention centres are for migration-related purposes and the Border Guard is in charge of their management.
-Asylum seekers are never placed in regular prisons with ordinary prisoners but are detained together with migrants in an irregular situation in a guarded centre or rigorous detention centre.
-There is no special facility where only asylum seekers are detained.
+Asylum applicants are never placed in regular prisons with ordinary prisoners but are detained together with migrants in an irregular situation in a guarded centre or rigorous detention centre.
+There is no special facility where only asylum applicants are detained.

 The design and layout of some of the centres create the impression of a prison-like environment: thick walls, bars in the windows (Krosno, Białystok, Przemyśl)[1] and on the corridors.
 In addition, all centres are surrounded by high walls topped with barbed wire.[2]